alex2276564/MMOSpawnPoint/README.md

 If you encounter issues with the plugin:

 1. **Check your configuration:** Validate your YAML syntax using [YAMLLint](http://www.yamllint.com/)
-2. **Enable debug modes:**
-  * Set `settings.debugMode: true` in config.yml for detailed logs
-  * Set `settings.safeLocationCache.advanced.debugCache: true` for cache debugging
+2. **Enable debug modes:** Set `settings.debugMode: true` in config.yml for detailed logs, and `settings.safeLocationCache.advanced.debugCache: true` for cache debugging
 3. **Use simulation tools:** Test your spawn points with `/msp simulate death` and `/msp simulate join`
 4. **Check cache performance:** Monitor cache statistics with `/msp cache stats`
 5. **Verify dependencies:** Make sure you have the correct versions of WorldGuard and PlaceholderAPI if using those features